margaretmf/margaretmf.github.io/spiritualinspirationandbiblelessoninteraction.md

 ## I love reading the Christian Science Quarterly Bible Lesson and studying it.
 In the year 2021, I am trying to interact with it online. ##

+## Week of January 11, 2020 - 'Life' - Inspiring Passages ##

+* Sing a song to God, and wake up out of bed freshly

+"O sign unto the Lord a new song:...Give unto the Lord the glory due unto his name:"

+* the living God, God lives with us

+"the living God"

+* delighting to do God's will

+"I delight to do thy will, O my God: yea, thy law is within my heart"

+* sing a song through rejoicing

+"rejoice and be glad in thee"

 ## Week of January 4, 2020 - 'Sacrament' - Inspiring Passages ##

 * Being encouraged by others' faith - mutually encouraged